A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Conclusions and Discussion

-While in the present paper our focus was on Knudsen layer reactivity reduction, since the VFP PINN evaluates the time evolution of the fast ion distribution, it may be employed to evaluate other quantities of interest linked to a non-Maxwellian tail distribution.
+While in the present paper our focus was on Knudsen layer reactivity reduction, with appropriate modifications to the VFP PINN, additional quantities of interest linked to a non-Maxwellian tail distribution can be evaluated analogously.
+Planned improvements to the VFP PINN include the incorporation of the field-particle collision operator, which is essential for evaluating closure quantities such as the heat flux.
 Furthermore, we do not anticipate any difficulties in extending the approach to a fast electron population.
 We thus expect the present approach to provide a path through which surrogate models can be developed for a range of plasma kinetic effects.
 The exploration of this approach for the purpose of providing a non-perturbative evaluation of the fast particle distribution for a broader range of applications will be left to future work.